DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Separate concerns

-The single-tenant model gives you the capability to separate the concerns between app and the underlying infrastructure.
+The single-tenant model gives you the capability to separate the concerns between your logic app and the underlying infrastructure.
 For example, you can develop, build, zip, and deploy your app separately as an immutable artifact to different environments.
 Logic app workflows typically have "application code" that you update more often than the underlying infrastructure.
 By separating these layers, you can focus more on building out your logic app's workflow and spend less on your effort to deploy the required resources across multiple environments.

 Logic app resource structure